 Tucker Carlson Discusses Julian Assange: ‘Why Would He Lie About The Source Of The Hack?’
-[Video]
+[Opinion]

-On December 3, Tucker Carlson was asked about Julian Assange on Fox & Friends, and said he believes that Julian Assange is telling the truth about the source of leaked emails and is no ally of Donald Trump.
+On December 3, Tucker Carlson was asked about Julian Assange on Fox & Friends and said he believes that Julian Assange is telling the truth about the source of leaked emails and is no ally of Donald Trump.
 Tucker Carlson reiterated that there had been no Russian hacking and that Julian Assange had no reason to lie when he stated that Putin and Russia were not behind leaked DNC emails, as Twitchy report.

 “Julian Assange is a man of the left, he’s not an ally of Donald Trump, so why would he lie about the source of the hack?”